Are you curious about the complex and technical world of lubricating oil? Look no further!

 Multi-purpose grease must be tested for extreme pressure wear resistance and rust resistance;

 Long-life grease must undergo a bearing life test.

 There are corresponding test methods for determining these properties.

 Other special physical and chemical properties

-Measure the coagulation point of refrigerant oil;
+The coagulation point of refrigerant oil must be determined;

 Instructions for using lubricating oil: